Revised immigration order expected to renew ban on 7 Muslim-majority countries - ABC 36 News

-A revised version of President Trump‘s executive order on immigration and refugee admittance is expected to contain language again targeting seven Muslim-majority countries deemed “terror-prone,” but exclude an automatic ban on Syrian refugees, senior administration officials told ABC News today.
+A revised version of Donald Trump‘s executive order on immigration and refugee admittance is expected to contain language again targeting seven Muslim-majority countries deemed terrorism-prone but exclude a ban on Syrian refugees, senior administration officials told ABC News today.

 The countries are Iraq, Iran, Syria, Libya, Yemen, Somalia and Sudan.